‘Red shoes’ poem by Anne Sexton

 Dancer, 2015 © Aldona Kmieć

-Red colour in feminism
+Red and feminism

 The meaning of a bridge

-The last image chosen to illustrate this post is a beautiful artwork titled ‘The Bridge‘, shot in a location in Hampstead Heath in North London.
-At the time, I lived at nearby Archway and I was very attracted to the park’s mystery.
-It is also one of the last photos I took in London before migrating to Australia.
-It’s a symbolic image for me, a psychological representation of my feelings at the time of the unknown, and an image depicting an idea of a crossing of a bridge – the imaginary and the literal one.
+The final image in this post, The Bridge, was taken in Hampstead Heath, North London.
+At the time, I lived nearby in Archway and was drawn to the park’s mystery.
+This is one of the last photos I took in London before migrating to Australia, making it a deeply symbolic image for me.

 Red shoes Anne Sexton poem cinderella bridge Hampstead Heath London